 Some may criticize the Opening Ceremony's eco-theme and environmentally conscious framing as a way to hide the city's various environmental issues such as lack of sewage system or the country's deforestation patterns.
 And while these are major issues Brazil needs to address, Rio's environmental status should not be completely undermined.
 The city was innovative in using this year's Olympic games opening ceremony as a way to provide an important and powerful message to the millions of people that watched.
 It signals to us that times are changing and it also shows Brazil's potential to be an environmental leader.
 In a time when the Cidade Maravilhosa has gotten some negative media attention, particularly in regard to its environmental record, let's take a look at the thousands of acres of forest that can be found in the city, and laud the impressive and historic effort to bring climate change's urgency to the attention of people around the world.

-Don't miss Part 3, the last piece of the "Beyond the Bad Press: Rio de Janeiro's Urban Forests" series by The Sustainability Co-Op, to be published next week.
+In light of the Olympic Games in Rio, watch out next week for the second piece of the "Beyond the Bad Press: Rio de Janeiro's Urban Forests" series by The Sustainability Co-Op.